A5H73Y/Parkour/docs/guides/creating-course.md

 ## Course Ready Status

-Once the Course is ready for other Players to join, then it's time to set the status of the Course to "ready".
-To set the Course as ready, enter `/pa setcourse (course) ready`.
+Once the Course is ready for other Players to join, then it's time to set the status of the Course to "ready", using `/pa setcourse (course) ready`.

-By default, Players are unable to join a Course that has not been set to ready (so they don't join a half-finished Course), this can be disabled by setting `OnJoin.EnforceReady` to `false` in the `config.yml`.
+By default, Players are unable to join a Course that has not been set to ready (so that they don't join a half-finished Course), this can be disabled by setting `OnJoin.EnforceReady` to `false` in the `config.yml`.

 ![Course Ready](https://i.imgur.com/kd1KkqU.jpg "Course Ready")